Camoruco railway station: History

 Guzman Blanco, the president of Venezuela, gave a concession to a British company to build a railway between Valencia and the Caribbean coast at Puerto Cabello.
 The 55 km route of the Puerto Cabello and Valencia railway crossed a range of mountains.
 The railway was inaugurated in 1888.

-The railway was known locally as the English railway, distinguishing it from the Great Venezuela Railway, a slightly later German-built line.
+The railway was known locally as the English railway.
+This distinguished it from the other railway in Valencia, the Great Venezuela Railway, a slightly later German-built line.
 However, the Puerto Cabello Valencia line was not the only British-built railway in the country, and the La Guaira and Caracas Railway was also known as the English railway.

 The right to construct and to operate the railway was to be an exclusive one for ninety-nine years from the date of its completion.
 However, rail transport in Venezuela became neglected.
 It went into a major decline from the 1950s, with road transport taking its place.

 Revival of rail

 In the 21st century a metro system opened in Valencia as a north-south route passing near the old terminus.
 One of the stations is called Francisco de Miranda (Rectorado).
 The metro system is planned to connect to a new railway line to the coast at an interchange in Naguanagua Municipality.